Sunday, March 17, 2024

 Revisions

-[1] To create an "air gap" (EM gap) PC, get a barebones mini-pc with a wifi card, and remove the card.
+[1] To create an "air gap" (EM gap) PC, get a barebones mini-pc with a wifi card, take a photo of the wi-fi card in case you ever decide to re-install it, and remove the card.
 (I assume that if the wifi is simply disabled via software, there is some way to activate it with malware and use the wifi in burst-mode.
 Call me paranoid, but it doesn't hurt to be paranoid when it comes to data security.)
-Use long-nose pliers to grab each of the tiny gold-plated push-on RF connectors, and pull it off.
-Assuming that the wireless card is horizontal, you would pull the connectors straight up.
-Cover the connectors with tape to prevent any potential shorting.
+Use long-nose pliers to pull the tiny gold-plated RF connectors off (assuming that the wireless card is horizontal, you would pull the connectors straight up), and cover the connectors with tape to prevent any potential shorting.
 Install memory, but don't install any internal storage (use external storage devices with encrypted and/or unencrypted partitions for storage and backup), and avoid any peripherals with wireless capability, because hackers might be able to use them to get into the OS.
 Never connect it to the internet when using an installation which has been used for accessing sensitive data, just to be on the safe side.
 However, a nonpersistent "live" installation which has been shut down probably wouldn't have any session-data on it, and would probably be safe to use.
 For the keyboard, I use an E-SDS Waterproof Industrial Keyboard with Touchpad, and to share my keyboard and monitor with up to four PCs, I used a CKLau-64H2ua KM switch.
 Neither has wireless capability.

 Hackers want us to believe that they can spy on air-gap PCs via the power lines, but this is BS intended to prevent us from using air-gap PCs, because they can't be hacked, at least without taking extraordinary measures which require physical access to the PC.
 There is no way that any useful data can make it out to the power lines.
 There isn't even any useful data on the power supply pins of any of the chips in a PC.
 Even if there were, it wouldn't make it through the power supply out to the power line, which is typically noisy.